omeka-s-modules/NdeTermennetwerk/AddSource.md

   ],
 ```

 The key of the source in the `$types` array should be unique.
 The last part (`rtf` in this example) is made up.
 Be aware that this key is used within the definition of resource templates and therefor **MUST NOT** change.
+For consistency, the label should be prepended with "NDE: ".

 ## 3 - Update [config/module.config.php](config/module.config.php)